 is examining the use of ibrutinib, a drug used in treating blood cancers, to prevent lung injury in patients infected with the coronavirus.

-Francisco Marty, MD, an infectious disease specialist at Dana-Farber, led trials at Brigham and Women's Hospital of the antiviral drug remdesivir, which is the only approved drug to treat COVID-19.
-He is currently involved in a clinical trial of a "cocktail" of different monoclonal antibodies made by Regeneron to treat hospitalized patients with COVID-19.
+Francisco Marty, MD, who was an infectious disease specialist at Dana-Farber, led trials at Brigham and Women's Hospital of the antiviral drug remdesivir, which is the only approved drug to treat COVID-19.
+A clinical trial of a "cocktail" of different monoclonal antibodies made by Regeneron to treat hospitalized patients with COVID-19 is underway.

 Another clinical trial, known as PRE-VENT, is trying to determine if a drug, pacritinib, a JAK inhibitor used in treating myelofibrosis — a rare form of cancer — can prevent acute respiratory distress syndrome in patients with severe COVID-19 disease.

 JAK inhibitors block a cell process known as JAK-STAT signaling, which produces cytokines — small proteins that activate immune and inflammation responses.
 JAK inhibitors can help reduce excess cytokine release, which can occur in patients with COVID-19